Skip to content

 • Quantify feature adoption

-Control Collection of Action Data
+Control Action Collection

-Tracking User Interactions
+Track User Interactions

 The RUM SDK automatically tracks clicks.
 A click action is created if all of the following conditions are met:

-• The Action name can be obtained.
+• An Action name can be retrieved.

 Action Metrics